kenminsoo/sRNAfrag/readme.md

 UBUNTU x86_64

 IF you are working on an ARM infrastructure on MACOS, please download the x86_64 version of Conda.
 Unfortunately, if you are working on an ARM infrastructure on Linux, then it will not work.

-Generally will not play well on HPC clusters.
+If your HPC has conda support, you should be able to install the dependencies of sRNAfrag.

 #### Prerequisite
 Install R, please consult their website.
 [R](https://cran.r-project.org/)